sparsh-goil/IR-NLP/README.md

 # Files

-1. This code contains 3 files
+1. This code contains 3 files.

 a) Main.ipynb- It contains all the main codes and models.
 b) Trec_evalutaion.ipynb- It contains the code to evaluate result and all the results are here.
 c) Readme- This is the file.